bartekgh/Final_Project/README.md

 # Final_Project
+Hi,
-Finaal Project in Applied Data Science Capstone on Coursera.org
+My name is Bartek and this is my Final Project in Applied Data Science Capstone on Coursera.org.

+Thank you for taking your time in reviewing it!